grnet/ganetimgr/docs/source/index.rst

 ##################

 ganetimgr is a Django project that serves as an administration frontend for (multiple) Ganeti clusters.
 It is developed as the frontend of a VPS service.
+There's an introduction page for the project at https://grnet.github.io/ganetimgr/

 .. image:: _static/images/ganetimgr_create_instance.png
 	:scale: 50 %